Accountability vs Responsibility

 Accountability vs Responsibility – How to set balance between them

 Have you ever worked in a team that completed its tasks yet failed to deliver the expected result?
-Such situations usually emanate from confusion between accountability and responsibility: two terms used interchangeably but serving different purposes.
+Such situations usually emanate from confusion between accountability vs responsibility: two terms used interchangeably but serving different purposes.
 While responsibility relates to undertaking tasks or duties, being held accountable goes one step further-it is about the ownership of the results, good or bad.

 Understanding the difference between accountability and responsibility goes beyond semantics; it’s crucial for good communication and successful teamwork.
 Well-pronounced accountability makes the person responsible for the outcomes, while responsibility pertains to performing the tasks to the highest standards possible.
 The distinction of these roles is how ownership culture can be created, productivity increased, and relationships developed much more cogently and with more transparency, both at work and in personal life.